-EV.8.7 Inertia Switch
+EV.8.8 Inertia Switch

+- EV.8.8.1 The vehicle must be equipped with an Inertia Switch - EV.8.8.2 The Inertia Switch must be: - a.
+A Sensata Resettable Crash Sensor or equivalent. - b.
+Mechanically and rigidly attached to the vehicle - c.
+Removable to test functionality

-- EV.8.7.1 All vehicles must be equipped with an Inertia Switch.
-This must be a Sensata Resettable Crash Sensor or equivalent. - EV.8.7.2 The device must trigger due to an impact load which decelerates the vehicle at between 8 g and 11 g depending on the duration of the deceleration (see spec sheet of the Sensata device). - EV.8.7.3 The Inertia Switch must be part of the Shutdown Circuit and must be wired in series with the Shutdown Buttons such that an impact will result in the Shutdown Circuit being activated and the AIRs being opened. - EV.8.7.4 The Inertia Switch must latch until manually reset. - EV.8.7.5 The Inertia Switch may be reset by the driver from within the driver's cell. - EV.8.7.6 The device must be mechanically attached to the vehicle; however, it must be possible to demount the device so that its functionality may be tested by shaking it.
+- EV.8.8.3 Inertia Switch operation: - a.
+Must trigger due to an impact load which decelerates the vehicle at between 8 g and 11 g depending on the duration of the deceleration (refer to spec sheet of the Sensata device) - b.
+Must Open the Shutdown Circuit EV.8.2.2 if triggered - c.
+Must latch until manually reset - d.
+May be reset by the driver from inside the driver's cell

-EV.8.8 Charging Shutdown Circuit
+EV.8.9 Interlocks